Scheduled Retreats: 2013-2014

 |April 11-13, 2014||Lenten Retreat|

 - Class Retreats: The bookends of the retreat program.
-Class retreats build class unity and address the spiritual needs specific to students at each stage of the undergraduate experience.
+Class retreats for freshmen and seniors build class unity and address the spiritual needs specific to students at each stage of the undergraduate experience.
 Talks are given by students and draw from a curriculum that gives unity to the four class retreats.
 The Freshman Retreat takes place in September.
 The Senior Retreat takes place in February.

-- Preached Retreats: A preached retreat complements the class retreat program by giving students a chance to be fed by the reflections of a priest, religious, or lay faithful.
-Currently there is a preached retreat each Lent that is open to all CUA students, including graduate students.
-It features preached reflections, traditional Lenten devotions, spiritual direction, and ample time for silence.
+- Preached Retreats: A number of preached retreats complement the class retreat program by giving students a chance to be fed by the reflections of a priest, religious, or lay faithful.
+Currently there is a preached retreat each Lent that is open to all CUA students, as well as preached retreats for men and women respectively.
+Each retreat features preached reflections, traditional devotions, spiritual direction, and ample time for silence.

-- Silent Retreats: A silent retreat provides students with an opportunity for rest and prayer in an beautiful monastic envrionment.
+- Silent Retreats: A silent retreat provides students with an opportunity for rest and prayer in an beautiful monastic environment.
 Largely unstructured, each retreatant is provided with his or her own room and bathroom.
 The students are expected to take part in community meals and liturgical prayer, though strict silence is observed throughout.
-Spiritual direction is available, and personal reflection and journalling is strongly encouraged.
+Spiritual direction is available, and personal reflection and journaling is strongly encouraged.

 - Retreats for Faith-Based Student Groups: Retreats for faith-based student groups are intended to meet the spiritual needs of members and strengthen their shared mission.
 They are organized by the officers of each group with the help of their faculty/staff advisor.
 For a list of faith-based student groups and more information about their programs, please visit the student-groups webpage.